The basic structure of tatami is simple: it consists of three main parts—the Filling (Toko), the Surface (Omote), and the Border (Heri).

 3 Tatami-heri(border)

-Heri can be a plain single color or come with various patterns, including the special heri used for temples and the tokonoma (alcove)
+Border can be a simple solid color or feature a wide variety of patterns, including styles used for temples and tokonoma (alcove).

-The shorter sides of tatami are called ‘kamachi’.
-If the filling (toko) is simply wrapped, the corners of filling will be damaged and swell.
+The shorter sides of a tatami mat are called kamachi.
+If the Filling is simply wrapped without proper reinforcement, the corners can become damaged and may swell over time.